 The aforementioned studies suggest that TCs have the potential to make a substantial contribution to the water cycle over EA.
 The fact that TC contributions to the atmospheric moisture budget have received little attention may be explained by the perceived dominance of the EASM, one of the most intense monsoon systems on the planet.
 The water budget is thus dominated by the EASM, which explains why most studies have been concentrating on this aspect, while the role played by TCs in the water cycle has been neglected.
-This study is therefore an attempt to the gap 899 between studies of the impact of TCs on rainfall and those of the role of the EASM in the moisture 900 budget.
-As our study will show, due to differences in the timing of the seasonal cycles of TCs 91 and the EASM, the contribution of TCs to the water cycle is non-negligible, even compared to 92 the substantial transport by the EASM, and is particularly important to the EA during the EASM 93 withdrawal phase.
+This study is therefore an attempt to the gap between studies of the impact of TCs on rainfall and those of the role of the EASM in the moisture budget.
+As our study will show, because of differences in the timing of the seasonal cycles of TCs and the EASM, the contribution of TCs to the water cycle is nonnegligible, even compared to the substantial transport by the EASM, and is particularly important to EA during the EASM withdrawal phase.

 In this study, we decompose the total rainfall and moisture transport into contributions from TCs and from the mean flow.
 Then, we calculate the contributions of TCs to the rainfall and water budgets and compare these with the EASM in terms of climatology.
-Data and methods are introduced in Section 2; the statistics of TCs over the EA are shown in Section 3; TC contributions to both total and extreme rainfall are discussed in Section 4; the comparison of moisture transport from TCs with that from the EASM is shown in Section 5.
-Finally, the conclusion and discussion are given in Section 6.
+Data and methods are introduced in section 2; the statistics of TCs over EA are shown in section 3; TC contributions to both total and extreme rainfall are discussed in section 4; and the comparison of moisture transport from TCs with that from the EASM is shown in section 5.
+Finally, the conclusion and discussion are given in section 6.

-101 2.
-Data and Methods
+2. Data and methods

-102 a.
-Observation and Re-analysis data
+a.
+Observation and reanalysis data

-To evaluate the contribution of TCs to rainfall over the EA, we use the satellite-derived Tropical Rainfall Measuring Mission (TRMM) 3B42 version 7 (v7) rainfall analyses (Huffman and Bolvin 2012).
-It is a 3-hourly $0.25^{\circ} \times 0.25^{\circ}$ gridded rainfall dataset produced from 1998 onwards.
-The spatial coverage is 50° S - 50° N, 180° W - 180° E. Chen et al. (2013) showed that TRMM 3B42 v7 has improved skill at detecting intense TC rainfall, with good correlations and spatial patterns that agree with rain gauge observations.
-This skill is higher over ocean than land, and it is least skilful over land with high elevation.
+To evaluate the contribution of TCs to rainfall over EA, we use the satellite-derived Tropical Rainfall Measuring Mission (TRMM) 3B42 version 7 (v7) rainfall analysis (Huffman and Bolvin 2012), a 3-hourly 0.25° × 0.25° gridded rainfall dataset produced from 1998 onward.
+The spatial coverage is 50°S-50°N, 180°W-180°E. Chen et al. (2013) showed that TRMM 3B42 v7 has improved skill at detecting intense TC rainfall, with good correlations and spatial patterns that agree with rain gauge observations.
+This skill is higher over ocean than land, and it is least skillful over land with high elevation.
 Therefore, we will interpret our results with caution.

-The ERA-Interim re-analysis dataset (Berrisford et al. 2011; Dee et al. 2011) from the European 110 Centre for Medium-Range Weather Forecasts (ECMWF) is used in this study for TC trajectory 111 identification and moisture transport calculations.
-It produces 6-hourly analyses at 00, 06, 12, 18 112 UTC.
-Variables used in this study include temperature, winds, vorticity and specific humidity on 113 pressure levels and vertically integrated moisture fluxes and their divergence.
-Variables provided in 114 the original truncation (truncation at wavenumber 255; T255) are used to identify TC trajectories; 115 variables for the moisture transport calculations are gridded onto a 512 longitude \times 256 latitude 116 regular grid with a resolution of $0.7^{\circ} \times 0.7^{\circ}$.
-117
+The ERA-Interim reanalysis dataset (Berrisford et al. 2011; Dee et al. 2011) from the European Centre for Medium-Range Weather Forecasts (ECMWF) is used in this study for TC trajectory identification and moisture transport calculations.
+It produces 6-hourly analyses at 0000, 0600, 1200, and 1800 UTC.
+Variables used in this study include temperature, winds, vorticity, and specific humidity on pressure levels and vertically integrated moisture fluxes and their divergence.
+Variables provided in the original truncation (truncation at wavenumber 255; T255) are used to identify TC trajectories; variables for the moisture transport calculations are gridded onto a 512 longitude \times 256 latitude regular grid with a resolution of $0.7^{\circ} \times 0.7^{\circ}$.

-118 b.
+b.
 TC feature tracking methodology